 The University of Michigan School of Law just ruined our morning.
 Though not a day goes by without us considering our crushing debt, Michigan had to go and create a calculator to show us just how hopeless it actually is.
 The Debt Wizard combines practice area, cost of living for a selected geographic area, and salary to spit out your chances at repaying your student loans.
 The news, surprisingly enough, wasn't pretty.

 Since there is no hope, and the financial aspects of our lives will continue to suck in perpetuity, we figured that there has to be a way out of this situation.
-Obviously bankruptcy isn’t an option - student loans can’t aren’t dischargeable, except in cases of undue hardship.
-Nabbing a $160k BigLaw gig isn’t likely.
+Obviously bankruptcy isn't an option -- student loans generally can't be discharged, except in cases of undue hardship.
+Nabbing a $160,000-a-year BigLaw gig isn't likely.
 That leaves us with three options:

 Maybe we should call this the Saverin Method.
-Remember that guy from the Social Network that was double-crossed by Mark Zuckerburg?
+Remember that guy from "The Social Network" who was double-crossed by Mark Zuckerburg?
 He eventually won his lawsuit and cashed out his stock after the Facebook IPO.
 Then he relocated to Singapore and renounced his citizenship.

 (Several politicians have accused Saverin of fleeing the U.S. to avoid a massive tax bill.
 He claims that he left solely on his interest of living and working in Singapore, Mashable reports.)